ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 mamba update --name base mamba conda
 ~~~

-To simplify the installation process, run this:
+To start the installation process, run this:

 ~~~bash
 mamba create --name esmvaltool esmvaltool
 ~~~

+The environment is called `esmvaltool` by default.
 If an ``esmvaltool`` environment is already created following the lesson
 [Installation]({{ page.root }}{% link _episodes/02-installation.md %}),
 we should choose another name for the new environment in this lesson by: